jdtournier/terminal_graphics/README.md

 ```

 To work, this requires a sixel-capable terminal, such as:
-- on Linux: xterm, mlterm
+- on Linux: wezterm, xterm, mlterm
 - on macOS: iTerm2
 - on Windows: minTTY